BenjaminHamon/JobOrchestra/documentation/data_model.md

 * job: the identifier of the job to trigger
 * parameters: the dictionary of parameters to pass with the trigger, as key value pairs
 * expression: the cron expression defining when the job gets triggered
-* is_enabled: the boolean indicating if the schedule is enabled or not, disabled schedules will not trigger runs
+* is_enabled: the boolean indicating if the schedule is enabled or not, a disabled schedule will not trigger runs
 * last_run: the identifier of the last triggered run
 * creation_date: the UTC date at which the schedule was created
 * update_date: the UTC date at which the schedule was updated last